j0rdania/Sparkiott/README.md

 MVP:

 As a non-logged in user, I can:
-a. register and get my new Sparkiott member number.
+1.register and get my new Sparkiott member number.
-b. log in
+2. log in

 As a logged-in user, I can:
-a. log out
+1. log out
-b. see my profile
+2. see my profile
-c. see a list of hotels, by city
+3. see a list of hotels, by city
-d. change my favorite hotel in my profile
+4. change my favorite hotel in my profile

 As an administrator, I can:
-a. add a new hotel
+1. add a new hotel
-b. update a user's point balance
+2. update a user's point balance